2021-22 Annual Report (text version)

 D J FRAWLEY

 19 August 2022

 Independent-Auditor’s-Report for the 2021-22 Financial Year (Download pdf, 2,059KB)

 QTC is required to make various disclosures in its Annual Report.
 QTC is also required to make various disclosures on the Queensland Government’s Open Data website (https://data.qld.gov.au) in lieu of inclusion in its Annual Report.
 This appendix sets out those mandatory disclosure statements that are not included elsewhere in the report or made available on the Open Data website.

 QTC is committed to providing accessible services to Queensland residents from culturally and linguistically diverse backgrounds.
 QTC did not receive any requests for interpreters and there was no overseas travel in 2021–22.

 Information systems and record keeping

 QTC continues to evolve its electronic document and information management systems for improved management of both digital and physical records particularly in relation to expanding cloud technologies.
+QTC has also transitioned its paper based records in its core operations division to digital record keeping.
 QTC is maturing its information security capabilities to protect internally and externally accessible records.

-QTC has not experienced any serious breaches and continues to place focus on education, communication and evolving our technical environment to ensure the importance of information and records management remains front-of-mind.
+QTC has not experienced any serious breaches and continues to place focus on education, communication and evolving our technical environment to manage information and data security risk.

 Public Sector Ethics Act